fboender/sec-tools/README.md

 ## <a name="about">About</a>

-These are tools for reporting and alerting about security information and events.
+These are tools for reporting and alerting about security information and events on linux systems.
 The focus is on gathering and annotating authentication, authorization and system configuration information and reporting and alerting based on this information.

 Together, these tools provide means for: